We’ve all heard that social media is a must or you’re going to get left behind. Not my words.

 You know what?
 This isn’t new.
 I’ve heard this ‘move with the times or you’ll die’ message on the web a number of times now.
 In the late 1990s, a similar bunch of consultants were out there on their soapboxes, spruiking the message that if companies didn’t embrace the web, they’d be left behind.
 In the early 2000s, another bunch of gurus were spruiking that if you didn’t embrace B2B eCommerce, you’d miss out on an estimated $2 trillion in business.
+In the mid-2000s if you weren’t a business embracing your new MySpace profile then you were a failure.
 And even a few years ago, the message was if you didn’t take on a content management system, your online presence would simply curl up and die.

 Notice a pattern here?
 Every new technical ‘toy’ on the web comes with a very, very heavy sales pitch.
 And not the ‘hey, this vacuum cleaner will improve your life kind of sales pitch.
 We’re talking the ‘pestilence and plagues if you don’t jump on board’ kind.
 And what I’ve noticed is that more businesses are more wary about new eChallenges because of it.

-So some clients have been asking me about Web 2.0, what I think of it and whether they should jump on their board and surf the wave.
+So some clients have been asking me about the why of social media, what I think of it and how they should catch the wave.

 And this is what I tell them.